arbv/entware-installer-for-magisk/README.md

 $ su -l
 ```

-remounting root file system for reading and writing:
+remounting root file system for reading and writing (**issuing the following command may tamper block verification on some devices**):

 ```
 # mount -o remount,rw /